-Prospective spa managers can pursue associate's degrees in spa management or bachelor's degrees in hospitality management with a spa management emphasis.
-In general, these programs include classes in accounting, marketing, customer service, spa treatments, spa cuisine and personnel management.
+In general, these programs include traditional in-class or online courses in accounting, marketing, customer service, spa treatments, spa cuisine and personnel management.
 Internships are common at both levels as well.
 Some associate's programs only admit licensed massage therapists, estheticians or related beauty service providers.
 Graduates of both associate's and bachelor's programs may qualify for voluntary certification.

-Spa management students are generally required to complete an internship.
-They take general education classes as well as spa management classes in:
+At this level, students take general education classes as well as spa management classes in:

 - Customer relations

 - Personnel management

 - Designing nutritious meal plans for spa clientele

 Bachelor's Degree Programs in Spa Management

 Undergraduate spa management students are required to obtain professional work experience.
 They must complete all coursework with a 2.0 GPA or higher.
 Spa management classes consist of:

 Spa management associate's degree holders can work in health and day spas and luxury resorts.
 Job titles may include: